rlridenour/old-blog-2/content/psych.md

         * Two responses
             * Anger at God, leave the faith.
             * Conclude that the bad thing is really good in God's perspective.
-        * Struggle over our own bad
+        * Struggle over our own lack of goodness
     * Emptiness, distance, alienation

 ## Religion and Psychological Disorders ##